 Frequently asked questions

-Quick finder...Abbey Road Household Reuse & Recycling Centre Reduce your waste Trade Waste Not for Profit Permits What happens to your waste?
+Quick finder...Abbey Road Household Reuse & Recycling Centre Reuse Hub at Abbey Road What can I do with my waste Trade Waste Not for Profit Permits What happens to your waste?

 Yes, residents from other WLWA boroughs (Ealing, Harrow, Hillingdon, Hounslow and Richmond) are welcome at Abbey Road but you will need to bring proof of residency (photo ID, utility bill).

 Random checks are undertaken on users of the site.
 Please bring two forms identification, one photo ID and one utility bill (electricity, gas, council tax) dated within the last four months.
 The utility bill can be shown on a smartphone.

 Before arriving at the HRRC sort waste into the following categories: